robtweed/qewd-transform-json/README.md

         }
       };

-  The template object defines the structure of the new output object, and you define the value of each of its leaf nodes in terms of an input object reference.
+  The important feature of the template object is that it defines the structure of the new output object, as well as defining the value of each of its leaf nodes in terms of the input JSON document's property paths.

   Each element within the input object that is to be used as the value for an output object element is specified within the template as a quoted string, within which the value is inside double curly braces.